 As an employee sponsor or advocate, the HR manager plays an integral role in organizational success via their knowledge about and advocacy of people.
 This advocacy includes expertise in how to create a work environment in which people will choose to be motivated, contributing, and happy.

 Fostering effective methods of goal setting, communication and empowerment through responsibility builds employee ownership of the organization.
 The HR professional helps establish the organizational culture and climate in which people have the competency, concern, and commitment to serve customers well.

 In this role, the HR manager provides overall talent management strategies, employee development opportunities, employee assistance programs, gain sharing and profit-sharing strategies, organization development interventions, due process approaches employee complaints and problem-solving, and regularly scheduled communication opportunities.

 The constant evaluation of the effectiveness of the organization results in the need for the HR professional to frequently champion change.
 Both knowledge about and the ability to execute successful change strategies make the HR professional exceptionally valued.
 Knowing how to link change to the strategic needs of the organization will minimize employee dissatisfaction and resistance to change.

 Organization development, the overarching discipline for change management strategies, gives the HR professional additional challenges.
 Consciously helping to create the right organizational culture, monitoring employee satisfaction, and measuring the results of organization initiatives fall here as well as in the role of employee advocacy.

 The HR professional contributes to the organization by constantly assessing the effectiveness of the HR function.
-She also sponsors change in other departments and in work practices.
+They also sponsor change in other departments and in work practices.

-To promote the overall success of her organization, she champions the identification of the organizational mission, vision, values, goals and action plans.
-Finally, she helps determine the measures that will tell her organization how well it is succeeding in all of this.
+To promote the overall success of their organization, they champion the identification of the organizational mission, vision, values, goals and action plans.
+Finally, they help determine the measures that will tell their organization how well it is succeeding in all of this.